-From the clover patch, go east.
-Swim across the lake and walk one more screen east.
+From the door in the mountain, go south one screen, then east five screens to the goat pen.
+At the gate, walk north one screen.
 You will reach a cave, the same one from which you can exit the dragon's lair.
-If you are coming from the well, walk west one screen to the goat pen and then north one screen.